 If your business is experiencing financial difficulties or facing a formal insolvency process, such as liquidation, it is likely that you will look to enlist the help of a licenced Insolvency Practitioner (IP).
 Most insolvency practitioners will have trained as accountants or insolvency specialists but, what does an insolvency practitioner specifically do?

 Here we discuss what an insolvency practitioner is and how they could help your business when in financial distress.

-Most insolvency practitioners (IP) will have trained as accountants or insolvency specialists, but specifically, what does an insolvency practitioner do?
-Put simply, an insolvency practitioner is a person who is licensed and authorised to act with regards to individuals, partnerships or companies that are insolvent.
+An insolvency practitioner is a licensed professional who is authorised to act on behalf of or with regards to individuals, partnerships or companies that are insolvent.